 Thank you for your interest in Waynflete.
 We serve students and families from Preschool through Grade 12 by offering a rich, challenging, and inventive curriculum.
 The school actively seeks students who will contribute to our dynamic community as well as benefit from our program.

-We are now accepting applications for the 2017-18 academic year.
+We are now accepting application for the 2020-2021 academic year.
 Students may join the Waynflete community at every grade level, and are encouraged to apply for any grade.
 The grades expand in Preschool, Kindergarten, Grade Four, Grade Six and Grade Nine.

 Each applicant receives equal consideration regardless of gender, cultural, ethnic or economic status.
 Waynflete works to create and sustain an equitable and just environment for all members of our school community.
 It is school policy not to discriminate on the basis of race, color, religion, national origin, gender, age, sexual orientation or disability.